-It could be explained the choice of foundation types: first, if the pile foundation is rooted into the thick soft soil layers with low load-bearing capacity, the houses are naturally sunk due to the compaction effect under the impact of a heavy load (Fig. 7c).
-Second, if the concrete pillars are impaled through the few meters thick soft soil and reach deeper to a level of sand or loamy sand with moderate bearing capacity (Nguyen, 1996b) (Fig. 7b).
-The pillars could have been stable initially; the drawdown of piezometric level of Qp confined aquifer due to pumping activities could lead to a lowering of groundwater level in the Qh aquifer, which will make the higher part of clay mixing organic matters layer or sandy clay layer in this non-confined aquifer becoming regularly un-submerged into groundwater.
-It reduces the pore pressure in such geologic layers with high porosity to induce the compaction (Morris et al., 2003).
-In consequence, the pillars become unstable and the constructions are affected by subsidence (Downing, 1994).
+The choice of foundation types could be explained as follows: first, if the pile foundation is rooted into the thick soft soil layers with low load-bearing capacity, the houses are naturally sunk due to the compaction effect under the impact of a heavy load (Fig. 7c).
+Second, the concrete pillars could be impaled through the few meters of thick soft soil and reach deeper into a level of sand or loamy sand with moderate bearing capacity (Nguyen, 1996b) (Fig. 7b).
+The pillars could have been stable initially; the drawdown of the piezometric level of Q_p -confined aquifer due to pumping activities could lead to a lowering of groundwater level in the Q_h aquifer, which will make the higher part of the clay mixing organic matters layer or sandy clay layer in this non-confined aquifer becoming regularly non-submerged into groundwater.
+This reduces the pore pressure in such geologic layers with high porosity to induce the compaction (Morris et al., 2003).
+Consequently, the pillars become unstable and the constructions are affected by subsidence (Downing, 1994).
 Third, many private houses are based on foundations consisting of bamboo piles and an insidious problem is the drying out of the bamboo piles.
 As long as bamboo piles remain saturated by groundwater, they resist rot and can last for centuries.
-However, if the Qh water table drops below the pile tops, bamboo rot is rapid and building supports may collapse within a few years (Shanahan, 2009).
-Fourth, the intensive withdrawal of the Qp aquifer generates the groundwater flows in shallow subsurface medium composed of sand and loamy sand layer to form a problem known as 'loss of fines'.
-This internal process facilitates the removal of sand particles and erosion channels are promoted in the subsurface inducing a collapse of the ground surface (Cashman and Preene, 2002).
+However, if the Q_h water table drops below the pile tops, bamboo rot is rapid and building supports may collapse within a few years (Shanahan, 2009).
+Fourth, the intensive withdrawal of the Q_p aquifer generates the groundwater flows in shallow subsurface medium composed of sand and loamy sand layer to form a problem known as "loss of fines".
+This internal process facilitates the removal of sand particles, and erosion channels are promoted in the subsurface, inducing a collapse of the ground surface (Cashman and Preene, 2002).